createnl/grouped-checkboxes/README.md

 - All checkboxes and allCheckerCheckboxes must have an unique id

 ## Features
-- Multiple `AllCheckerCheckboxes` inside a group
+- Multiple `AllCheckerCheckboxes` and `NoneCheckerCheckboxes` inside a group
 - `onChange` callback on group
 - Possibility to nest checkboxes in your own components
 - Possibility to check or disable by default